glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

   as they may reveal the hash used one of the weak DES keys [#weak]_.
   This information could theoretically allow an attacker to perform a brute-force attack on a reduced keyspace and against only 1-2 rounds of DES.
-  (This issue is mitagated by the fact that few passwords are both valid *and* result in a weak key).
+  (This issue is mitigated by the fact that few passwords are both valid *and* result in a weak key).

 This algorithm is none-the-less stronger than :class:`!des_crypt` itself,